Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_34.gif' width=700>

 H3 layers allow us to show aggregated information at different resolutions for different zoom levels.
-Because of this, when we style the layer, we need to decide an aggregation method for the attribute to show, in this example we will use `signal_strength`.
+Because of this, when we style the layer, we need to decide on an aggregation method for the attribute to show, in this example we will use `signal_strength`.

 <img src ='assets/geo_analysis_geometry_35.png' width=700>